AtomicXYZ/AtomicBot-discord/README.md

 </div>

 # About
-AtomicBot is a Discord-based Fortnite lobby bot creation and hosting service.
+AtomicBot is a Fortnite lobby bot creation and hosting service controlled through Discord.

 # Usage
 1. Join the [Discord](https://atomicxyz.tk/discord) Server